 Be nice.
 Or else.

-Designer & Developer at Union of Brunel Students Joined almost 3 years ago via an invitation from Vincenzo P.
+London Lead Designer @ OurPath Joined about 3 years ago via an invitation from Vincenzo P.

 What a wonderful story, honestly loved the way you can use modern day technology to assist small businesses.
 Creating easy solutions to problems.